El Zein family

-The El Zein or Al-Zayn (الزين) family is a feudal Lebanese family with large estates in Jabal Amil (southern Lebanon), mainly in Shehour, Jebchit, and Kfar Reman.
+The El Zein or Al-Zayn (الزين) family is a prominent feudal Lebanese family with large estates in Jabal Amil (southern Lebanon), mainly in Shehour, Jebchit, and Kfar Reman.
 Members of the family now reside in different locations of Lebanon and among the Lebanese diaspora.

 The family traces its lineage to Zain Al-Abidin Al-Ansari Al-Khazraji, a descendant of Sa’d ibn 'Ubadah, a companion of the Prophet Muhammad, and leader of the Khazraj tribe, who settled in Jabal Amil during Saladin's campaign in the 12th century.

 Historically, members of the El Zein family held social and political positions due to their vast feudal estates in the Jabal Amil region.
-In the 18th century, Ali El Zein "Al-Kabir", also referred to as the "Proprietor of Shehour", led the local resistance against the Ottoman governor Jazzar Pasha's invasion of Jabal Amil under the leadership of Nasif Al-Nassar.
+In the 18th century, Sheikh Ali El Zein "Al-Kabir", also referred to as the "Proprietor of Shehour", led the local resistance against the Ottoman governor Jazzar Pasha's invasion of Jabal Amil under the leadership of Nasif Al-Nassar.

 The family contributed to intellectual and cultural advancements through initiatives and publications such as the magazine Al-Irfan, founded in 1909, which addressed topics relevant to Ottoman, Arab, and inter-communal Lebanese communities.
 Members of the family have authored numerous works on the history of Jabal Amil, other writings in Lebanon, and abroad.
 In 2024, Lebanese-Australian author Abbas El Zein received two awards for his English-language memoir.

 Origins

-According to the scholar and historian Ali Sebiti in his work The History of the Families of Jabal Amel (تاريخ عائلات عامل), the El Zein family descends from Zain Al-Abidin, known as Al Zain Al-Ansari Al-Khazraji.
+According to the scholar and historian Sheikh Ali Sebiti in his work The History of the Families of Jabal Amel (تاريخ عائلات عامل), the El Zein family descends from Zain Al-Abidin, known as Al Zain Al-Ansari Al-Khazraji.
 He originated from Medina and was a descendant of Sa’d ibn 'Ubadah, a companion of the Prophet Muhammad, and leader of the Khazraj tribe.